Seven perfect Ipswich picnic spots

 Whoever said the best things in life are free must have been referring to picnics.
-With a rug, basket and a bit of culinary imagination, you can give swanky restaurants a run for their money and chew with a view just about anywhere.
+With a rug, basket and a bit of culinary imagination, you can give swanky restaurants a run for their money.
+Then you can chew with a view just about anywhere.

 When it comes to picnic grounds, Ipswich delivers, with no shortage of parks for picnicking.
-In fact, the city spreads across an area of 1090 square kms – that’s nine tenths of the size of Los Angeles – with a population of just 200,000 people amongst its borders.
+In fact, the city spreads across an area of 1090 square kms with a population of just 200,000 people amongst its borders.
+That’s nine tenths the size of Los Angeles!
 What are you waiting for?
 Make like Yogi Bear, pack (beg, borrow or steal) a picnic basket, don a hat and discover Ipswich’s best picnic spots with this guide.

 Colleges Crossing Recreation Reserve

 If you’re all about the scenery, turn off Mount Crosby Rd, and set up your picnic at Colleges Crossing Recreation Reserve.

 Every weekend you’ll find this spot packed with other picnickers who come for the Brisbane River views, but stay for the grassed area, playground and public loos.

 It’s equipped for family picnics with shade sails and enough trees to go around to ensure your picnic isn’t spoilt by the Queensland sun.

 Want to dial up the action after lunch?
 Try the walking tracks and bike paths that start from the park.